 Make sure you know how to treat yourself if you have a virus, the flu, or a fever.
 Don't take any over-the-counter drugs unless you ask your doctor first.
 Ask him about getting the flu shot every year and the pneumonia vaccine so you can stay healthy.

-- Talk to your doctor if you are having sexual problems or depression.
+Also talk to your doctor if you are having sexual problems or feel depressed.

-You probably know how smoking can be harmful.
-For a person with heart failure, smoking and using tobacco causes your blood pressure to rise and raises your risk for heart disease and many other conditions.
+When you have heart failure, using tobacco causes your blood pressure to rise and raises your risk for many other conditions.